evelikov92/mysql-qbuilder/README.md

     .where('tableName.id' '>' 2)
   qBuilder.prepare()
     .getResult((err, data) => {
-      // data is the array of objects or just single object })
+      // data is the array of objects
+    })
 ```